 6. Propylene Glycol

 Propylene glycol (also known as PG) is an ingredient in a variety of liquid skincare products, as well as in antifreeze, brake fluid, and paints.
-PG allows harmful chemicals to seep further into your skin and bloodstream than they could otherwise do on their own.
+PG may allow harmful chemicals to seep further into your skin and bloodstream than they could otherwise do on their own.

-PG has been linked to skin inflammation and irritation.
-While PG can prevent moisture loss by creating a seal over your skin, it can also make your skin drier by drawing moisture from the deeper layers of your skin towards to the top-most layers.
+PG has been linked to some cases of skin inflammation and irritation.
+While PG can prevent moisture loss by creating a seal over your skin, it can also make your skin drier by drawing moisture from the deeper layers of your skin towards the top-most layers.

 Best Alternatives: Vegetable glycerin.

 Concerning Alternatives: Propanediol (also known as 1,3 propylene glycol; safety depends on its manufacturing process.
 Can be derived from natural sources made with GMOs).